 To begin, make sure that the Enscape viewport has been started by pressing the Start Enscape button that you will find in the CAD you are using Enscape with.

-In the other CAD’s the button is the same as in Revit but without the additional text, as can be seen in the SketchUp toolbar.
+In the other CAD’s the button will have the same symbol as in Revit but without the additional text, as can be seen in the SketchUp toolbar.

-Once the Enscape window is open and is running you will see the Enscape ‘in viewport’ toolbar at the top of the window, which means you are ready to start rendering.
+Once the Enscape window is open and is running you will see the Enscape ‘in viewport’ toolbar at the top of that window, which means you are ready to start rendering.

 In Enscape, you can render a single image or you can batch render a set of images.